-ESA one-pager: Last year, OPB required a one- to two-page document briefly summarizing the budgetary, technological, workforce and capital asset needs referenced within the plans.
-This will be required again this year, but wanted to provide some more clarification on what is expected.
+ESA one-pager: OPB requires a one- to two-page document briefly summarizing the budgetary, technological, workforce and capital asset needs referenced within the plans.
 The description of needs should be short, though long enough to convey sufficient understanding, and include a page number for each item which references where further details and context can be found within the strategic plan.
 This document should be a separate document from the plan itself.
-This year we have added an example to further guide you.
+There is an example to further guide you.